kannans89/ES6Repo/11_ES6_BuiltInObj/11_BuiltInObj.md

 ## String extension

-Some popular methods added to the String object are:
+Some popular methods added to the String object in ES6 are:

 |#Sr.No |  method    | description|